acend/cilium-basics-training/content/en/docs/03/hubbleui.md

 ```

 {{% alert title="Note" color="primary" %}}
-Note: our earlier cilium hubble port-forward should still be running (can be checked by running jobs or `ps aux | grep "cilium hubble port-forward"`).
+Our earlier cilium hubble port-forward should still be running (can be checked by running jobs or `ps aux | grep "cilium hubble port-forward"`).
 If it does not, hubble status will fail and we have to run it again:

 ```bash
 cilium hubble port-forward&